Residential real estate

 If no agreement can be reached between Real Estate & Development Services and the property owner, The City can begin expropriation proceedings to acquire the real estate.
 Once Council approval is obtained, a notice of intention to expropriate is registered on title.
 The City makes every effort to avoid taking such action.

 In an expropriation, The City will propose a payment for a property based on the market value of the real estate, which has been established by an independent fee appraisal.
 In some instances, compensation for other damages may be considered.
-By agreement under Section 40 of the Alberta Municipal Government Act can be negotiated whereby The City obtains title and the owner reserves the right to make a claim for compensation before the Land Compensation Board.
+An agreement under Section 30 of the Alberta Expropriation Act can be negotiated whereby The City obtains title and the owner reserves the right to make a claim for compensation before the Land Compensation Board.

 Fair and reasonable